Welcome

 Key Term: Criminal Procedure Rules (CrimPR)

-The rules governing the conduct of all criminal cases, designed to support the overriding objective of dealing with criminal cases justly.
+The procedural code governing the conduct of all criminal cases in England and Wales, designed to secure the just, swift, and efficient management of criminal proceedings.

 Key Term: Case management directions